New Year's Revolution (2007): Storylines

 The rivalry between Rated-RKO (Edge and Randy Orton) and D-Generation X (DX; Triple H and Shawn Michaels) began on the October 9 edition of Raw.
 Edge and Orton both had problems with DX in the past and formed an alliance against them, and challenged DX to a match at Cyber Sunday, WWE's only pay-per-view where people can go online and votes for different aspects of a match.
 Rated-RKO defeated DX, after Eric Bischoff, the referee of the match, let Orton use a folding chair, which led Rated-RKO to victory.
 For consecutive weeks, Triple H and Orton competed in singles matches.
 On the December 11 edition of Raw, Flair assisted DX in an ambush by Rated-RKO and Kenny, and Coachman came out to announce a Six-man tag team match, where DX and Flair again emerged victorious.
-DX would challenge Rated-RKO for the World Tag Team Championships at New Year's Revolution.
+DX would challenge Rated-RKO for the World Tag Team Championship at New Year's Revolution.

 The feud between Ric Flair and Kenny Dykstra (originally just Kenny) stemmed from Flair's feud with the Spirit Squad, which Dykstra was a part of.
 On the October 23 edition of Raw, Dykstra was angered by his teammates' recent losing streak against Flair, and he proved himself by defeating Flair that night in a singles match.
 Two weeks after defeating the Spirit Squad for the World Tag Team Championship, Flair and Roddy Piper lost their titles to Rated-RKO.
 The legitimate reason behind their title loss was that Piper was diagnosed with cancer and had to immediately leave the show.
 Flair, however, continued to feud with the Spirit Squad, defeating them all at Survivor Series with his team of WWE legends.
 On the November 27 edition of Raw, Flair teamed up with DX to take on the Spirit Squad in a 3-on-5 handicap match.
 Flair and DX won, and DX packed them all in a crate (excluding Dykstra) and kayfabe sent them to Ohio Valley Wrestling.
 It was announced that Flair would face Dykstra at New Year's Revolution.